OutplayedApps/Tycho/README.md

 ## What is Tycho?
 Tycho is a mobile app that allows people to access study guides to learn science, literature, and history for academic competitions.

+v 2.0.0
+Science Bowl is now Tycho!
+Many improvements include:
+- Offline access for questions
+- Expanded sets of questions
+- Audio mode in which it reads the questions to you
+- Much faster framework; the app has been completely rewritten in Ionic 2

 <img src="https://user-images.githubusercontent.com/1689183/30305693-20e4cf9a-9729-11e7-874f-79abdb039712.png" width="200">

 <img src="https://user-images.githubusercontent.com/1689183/30305697-2610e382-9729-11e7-93c5-91de7aac0245.png" width="200">